UOB PRVI Miles Card—MoneySmart Review 2026

 6. How do I maximise my UOB PRVI Miles Card?

 There is no cap on the number of miles you can earn on the UOB PRVI Miles Card.
-In order to maximise your points, you should, as much as possible, book all your air tickets and accommodation on the UOB PRVI Miles page for Agoda, Expedia or UOB Travel in order to enjoy the $1 = 6 miles conversion rate.
+In order to maximise your points, you should, as much as possible, book all your air tickets and accommodation on the UOB PRVI Miles page for Agoda or Expedia in order to enjoy the 8 mpd rate.

-Also make sure to swipe your card to pay for your expenses when you’re overseas or shop online on foreign websites, as the $1 = 2.4 miles earn rate for overseas spending is quite attractive as well.
+Also make sure to swipe your card to pay for your expenses when you’re overseas or shop online on foreign websites, as the 2.4 mpd earn rate for overseas spending is quite attractive as well.
+For Malaysia, Indonesia, Thailand and Vietnam, this rate is bumped up to 3 mpd.

-And finally, if you hold the Visa or Mastercard versions of the UOB PRVI Miles Card, tap in and out of your MRT/bus commutes using SimplyGo to earn 1.4 miles per dollar.
+And finally, if you hold the Amex version of the UOB PRVI Miles Card, tap in and out of your MRT/bus commutes using SimplyGo to earn 1.4 mpd.
 It may not sound like much, but these can add up over time.

 7. How to convert UOB PRVI Miles to KrisFlyer miles?